 So, though I hadn't had the drink in more years than I recall, I started ordering it on the regular.
-My favorite was in the town of Avignon where there was the simple, elegant but not-too-disrespectful twist on the classic with the addition of lavender.
-And that was enough, this simple riff totally made me fall in love with this classic French summertime drink all over again.
+My favorite was in the town of Avignon where there was the simple, elegant but not-too-disrespectful twist on the classic thanks to the addition of lavender.
+That simple riff totally made me fall in love with this classic French summertime drink all over again so I'm recreating it for you here!

 plus more for garnish